Lance Corporal James Harold Sharman

 WOUNDED IN ACTION JUNE 1918

-On 1 June 1918 James was again wounded in action, this time with a gunshot wound to the leg.
+On 1 June 1918, while serving in this active sector of the front, James was again wounded in action, this time with a gunshot wound to the leg.
 First aid at the Regimental Aid Post was followed by evacuation through the medical chain to the 47th Casualty Clearing Station.
 Once stabilised, he was admitted on 5 June to the 12th Convalescent Depot in the Rouen area.

 EVACUATED TO ENGLAND JUNE 1918